OuterHavenLLC/App/README.md

 ### Status Updates
 * Members of Congress may now contribute Congressional Notes to add context.
-* Congressional Notes may be voted upon, and the Note with the highest rating will be attached to the primary content until another overtakes it.
+* Congressional Notes may be voted upon, and the Note with the highest rating will be attached to the Primary Content until another overtakes it.
-* Primary Content: Articles, Blog Posts, Forum Posts, and Status Updates. (active so far on statuses, the rest to follow...)
+* Primary Content for Congressional Notes are defined as: Articles, Blog Posts, Forum Posts, and Status Updates. (active so far on statuses, the rest to follow...)

 ### Platform Improvements
 * A new PurgeContent() Core object efficiently and permanently purges content and its dependencies from the platform, either purging individual content from their respective SaveDelete views or bulk purging marked content via the new Purge cron job. (coming soon...)
 * Download buttons now support simultanious media downloads.
 * The Share Card has been revamped with new options to share via 1:1 Chat, Group Chat, Status Updates, with recent contacts, or by copying the embed code or public link.
 * Launched Free America Broadcasting, our radio station for V.I.P.
 Members to listen to and participate in.
-* A new content creation tool (represented by a ( + ) button at the bottom-right corner when signed in) creates a central hub where many of the common content types may be created from.
+* A new content creation tool (represented by a + button at the bottom-right corner when signed in) creates a central hub where many of the common content types may be created from.
 * The Mail Service is now integrated and fully operational.
-* Administrators now have a Control Panel to configure the app's core attributes, public events, core media variables, and search lists. (working on it...)
+* Administrators now have a Control Panel to configure the app's core attributes, public events, core media variables, and search lists.
 * Developers now have a Card for viewing app documentation, guides, downloads, and accessing the Developer Group Chat. (coming soon...)

 ## 1.2: Democracy